stennety/mywebsite/_posts/2025-03-16-qr-based-varpro.md

 ---

-This article continues the series on Variable Projection and explains how rewrite the problem using QR decomposition, rather than the more computationally expensive singular value decomposition (SVD).
+This article continues the series on Variable Projection and explains how to rewrite the problem using QR decomposition, rather than the more computationally expensive singular value decomposition (SVD).

 # Context